 - Sign the Petition here: http://physicaleducation.voicesforhealthykids.org

-Are your children getting enough P.E. and recess time?
+Are your children getting enough physical education and recess at school?
 Are you concerned with the cutbacks?